dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0501.md

 This chapter explains how reusing code leads to more consistent, reliable, maintainable code, with less effort.
 We demonstrate techniques for modularizing and reusing code, beginning with the simple use of require() and include() to use the same code on more than one page.
 The example given here covers using include files to get a consistent look and feel across your site.
 We also explain how you can write and call your own functions using page and form generation functions as examples.

-Key topics covered in this chapter include
+Key topics covered in this chapter include:

-■  Reusing code and advantages
+■  Reusing code and advantages.

-■  Using require() and include()
+■  Using require() and include().

-■  Introducing functions
+■  Introducing functions.

-■  Defining functions
+■  Defining functions.

-■  Using parameters
+■  Using parameters.

-■  Understanding scope
+■  Understanding scope.

-■  Returning values
+■  Returning values.

-■  Calling by reference versus calling by value
+■  Calling by reference versus calling by value.

-■  Implementing recursion
+■  Implementing recursion.

-■  Using namespaces
+■  Using namespaces.

 The Advantages of Reusing CodeOne of the goals of software engineers is to reuse code in lieu of writing new code.
 The reason for this is not that software engineers are a particularly lazy group, but instead because reusing existing code reduces costs, increases reliability, and improves consistency.
 Ideally, a new project is created by combining existing reusable components, with a minimum of development from scratch.